yutanicorp/powermolelib/README.rst

 * TOR mode
 * FOR(warding) mode

-Regardless which mode is enabled, several options are presented when the the tunnel is established:
+Regardless which mode is enabled, several options are presented when the tunnel is established:

 * COMMAND: this option provides a rudimentary terminal interface to provide access to OS services on the target destination host.
 * TRANSFER: this options allows selected files to be transferred to the target destination host.